Send Us A Message

 Why Use Hair?
 Why Not Blood?

-Hair is an ideal tissue for sampling and testing due to several reasons.
-First and foremost, it can be easily cut from the scalp without any pain or discomfort.
-Unlike blood samples which require special handling requirements, hair samples can be sent to the laboratory conveniently.
 Additionally, hair analysis provides insights into long-term exposure or accumulation of toxic metals in the body that might not be detectable through serum tests alone.

 Studies have shown that after an acute exposure to lead, elevated levels may become undetectable in serum within thirty to forty days.
 This is because the body removes the lead from the serum as a protective measure and stores it in tissues such as bones, liver, teeth, and hair.
 Therefore, analyzing minerals in hair can provide a blueprint of metabolic activity during hair growth and development.